node-migrator-bot/barkeep/readme.md

 grunt-barkeep is bundled with the following additonal tasks:

 ### docco
-*Generate docco documentation from JavaScript files.*
+*Generate docco documentation from JavaScript files.
+This is a [multi task](https://github.com/cowboy/grunt/blob/master/docs/types_of_tasks.md#multi-tasks-%E2%9A%91).*

 ### jasmine
 *Run headless jasmine tests on the command line using [jasmine-dom](https://github.com/andrewpmckenzie/node-jasmine-dom)*.

 ### snockets
 *Build a dependency tree of source files for the `concat` and `min` grunt tasks using [snockets](https://github.com/TrevorBurnham/snockets).
-Snockets is a JavaScript dependency parser similar to Ruby's sprockets.*
+Snockets is a JavaScript dependency parser similar to Ruby's sprockets.
+This is a [multi task](https://github.com/cowboy/grunt/blob/master/docs/types_of_tasks.md#multi-tasks-%E2%9A%91).*

 ### prepare-deploy
 *An experimental task that determines what files to upload or delete from an Amazon S3 buckets when mirroring a local directory.
 It is meant to be run before the `s3` task in the [grunt-s3](https://github.com/pifantastic/grunt-s3) project.*

 ### ducksboard
 *Sends file size data to ducksboard for reporting purposes.
-Useful for tracking the size of your JavaScript web applications over time.*
+Useful for tracking the size of your JavaScript web applications over time.
+This is a [multi task](https://github.com/cowboy/grunt/blob/master/docs/types_of_tasks.md#multi-tasks-%E2%9A%91).*

 ### clean
-*Delete the files and/or directories of your choice.*
+*Delete the files and/or directories of your choice.
+This is a [multi task](https://github.com/cowboy/grunt/blob/master/docs/types_of_tasks.md#multi-tasks-%E2%9A%91).*

 ## Examples